joshaw/CompSci/Notes/SoftwareWorkshop.md

 - Allows writing multiple methods with the same name but with different types of invocation.
 	- eg `multiply(3, 20)` and `multiply(3, 5, 4)`
+	- method overriding
+- "Collections"
+	- `Car` is a `Motorised` is a `Vehical`

 ## Recursion
+- A method that calls itself
+- Make some computations easier
+- Can be a more elegant solution
+- Allows the creation of recursive data structures which can be manipulated with far less code.